Foahh/margrete-air-curve-converter/README.md

-# Air-Curve Converter Plugin for Margrete
+# Air Curve Converter Plugin for Margrete

 Convert **Curve** patterns to `Slide`, `AirSlide`, and `AirCrush` notes – with optional import from `.aff` charts.